Want to decoupage furniture with Mod Podge? These are my tried and true methods for making sure your piece turns out perfectly!

-So here's how to prep furniture – I'm going to give you my step-by-step process once you get your piece that you want to revamp in your grubby little hands.
+So here’s how to prep furniture – I’m going to give you my step-by-step process once you get the piece you want to revamp in your grubby little hands.

 - Leave the piece with the finish it has on it (or leave it unfinished)